raff/walkngo/README.md

 The walker package contains the AST walker/visitor, the printer package contains modules that can "print out" the tree as different (probably broken) languages.

-The "GoPrinter" module generates a Go source that compile and should work just as good as the original.
-The "CPrinter" module tries to convert the Go source file to C (actually C++)
+* The "GoPrinter" module generates a Go source that compile and should work just as good as the original.
+* The "CPrinter" module tries to convert the Go source file to C (actually C++).
+* There is also a "DebugPrinter" module that wraps a real "printer" module but prints out method calls and parameters (enabled via --debug-printer).

 The main program accepts a -c boolean argument to select the output (c=true for C++, false for Go)